Collections

 .
 It returns a list of the elements that

-are not at the specified indexes.
+are not at the specified index.

 ["Exclude", ["List", 5, 2, 10, 18], 2]